-Land Use Objective Permissible Uses Open for Consideration Not permissible Residential To create a sustainable community and protect and enhance amenities in existing residential areas Dwellings, open spaces, places of worship, community centres, halting sites, public service installations, playgroup or crèche, Nursing home Bed and breakfast establishments and guesthouses, lock up garages.
+Land Use Objective Permissible Uses Open for Consideration Not permissible Residential To create a sustainable community and protect and enhance amenities in existing residential areas Dwellings, open spaces, places of worship, community centres, halting sites, public service installations, playgroup or crèche, Nursing home Bed and breakfast establishments and guesthouses, lock up garages. local convenience shop, public house, hotel, restaurant.
+Use by owner or occupier of part of a private residence as a studio, for a light industrial activity, a clinic or surgery, professional office, or as a playgroup or creche.
 Bad neighbour uses that may impact on levels of amenity in the area.
 These may include uses that have a high proportion of outside activities such as vehicle breaking, repair, spraying and storage; and processing and storing minerals, waste and building materials.
 General Business To allow a flexible approach to development that supports the vitality and viability of the town centre Dwellings, retailing, retail warehousing, wholesale outlets, offices, public buildings or places of assembly, cultural or educational buildings, recreational buildings, halting sites, hotels, motels, guest houses, clubs, private garages, open spaces, public service installations, medical and related consultants, restaurants, public houses, car parks, halls or discotheques, and other uses as permitted and open for consideration in residential zoning.
-Open space, workshop or light industry, small incubator uses provided that there is no adverse impact to the amenity of adjacent residential areas Bad neighbour uses that may impact on levels of amenity in the area.
+Bad neighbour uses that may impact on levels of amenity in the area.
 These may include uses that have a high proportion of outside activities such as vehicle breaking, repair, spraying and storage; and processing and storing minerals, waste and building materials.

 Land Use Objective Permissible Uses Open for Consideration Not permissible Community facilities To protect, provide and enhance community facilities Educational, religious and cultural facilities, public buildings, créches, schools, churches, hospitals, convents, community centres and halls, school playing fields, colleges, orphanages, hostels, halting sites, cemeteries, libraries and medical centres, nursing homes, Public service installations Open space Bad neighbour uses that may impact on levels of amenity in the area.
 These may include uses that have a high proportion of outside activities such as vehicle breaking, repair, spraying and storage; and processing and storing minerals, waste and building materials.
 Employment To provide for employment and related uses Industrial premises and ancillary offices, open spaces, warehouses, car and heavy vehicle parks, retail warehousing Petrol filling stations, service stations, car showrooms, advertisement structures, wholesale premises, public service installations, play school/crèche and open space Retailing other than retail warehousing Mixed Use To provide a range of uses, particularly those that have been identified as deficient and that will serve as a basis for sustainable neighbourhood centres incorporating appropriate amounts and combinations of residential/ retailing /employment / office / service / tourism.
-Hotels and ancillary uses, offices, research and development, light industry that is inappropriate and may not be accommodated within the existing town centre / residential area.
+Hotels and ancillary uses , offices, research and development, light industry that is inappropriate and may not be accommodated within the existing town centre / residential area.
 Ancillary uses such as car parking, childcare facilities, community facility, enterprise centre, funeral home, light industry, medical and related consultants, offices, public other uses as permitted and open for consideration within residential zoning including local convenience shop Retailing unless specified within mixed use profiles Bad neighbour uses that may impact on levels of amenity in the area.
 These may include uses that have a high proportion of outside activities such as vehicle breaking, repair, spraying and storage; and processing and storing minerals, waste and building materials.